inferno-framework/davinci-dtr-test-kit/docs/Overview.md

 ## Test Kit Actors and Approach

-The DTR specification defines two sides of the basic exchange: a payer side which is providing Questionnaires and a provider side which is completing them.
+The DTR specification defines two sides of the basic exchange: a payer side which provides Questionnaires and a provider side which completes them.
 The specification further provides for the provider side to be fulfilled either by
 - a single DTR Full EHR actor that retrieves Questionnaires, renders them for users to complete, and supplies the data, or